doridori/doridori.github.io/_posts/2014-09-29-Whats the Point (in fonts sizing).md

 #### 6) Mobile Hardware DPI baselines

-iOS and Android baseline original devices have ~150-160 dpi known as Medium-Density (Android) and
+iOS and Android baseline original devices have ~150-160 dpi known as Medium-Density (Android).

 ## The Problem